Krystian, from Derby, has rare muscle weakening disease Duchenne Muscular Dystrophy. He was diagnosed when he was eight-months-old.

 Krystian became confined to a wheelchair when he was eight-years-old and shortly afterwards, the family discovered our hospice.

 “When we found out about Rainbows from medical professionals and first heard the word ‘hospice’, to be honest, we didn’t want to go,” said Adam.
 “We just didn’t know what to expect but when we did go, we just couldn’t have imagined it in that way.
 We thought it was amazing.
 The staff, the people and the doctors were just so amazing.

-“For Krystian’s first stay, myself and his mum and his younger brother, Alan, who is eight, all stayed with him in the family accommodation.
+“For Krystian’s first stay, myself and his mum and his younger brother, Alan, all stayed with him in the family accommodation.
 After that visit, he said he wanted to stay on his own, he says he doesn’t need us.
 He has loved Rainbows from day one.
 He always has a fantastic time.